jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 84. The results of scientific research experiments are affected by the views of the culture in which scientists work.

-## What we have found
+## What we found

 Following are  summaries of some our research.

 “Gender-related Science Anxiety: A First Binational Study,” J. V. Mallow, Journal of Science Education and Technology 3, 227 (1994).
 [URL](https://link.springer.com/article/10.1007/BF01575898)

 We invesigated whether science anxiety was related to gender for groups of American and Danish students aged 17 and up.
 In both national groups, females were more science-anxious than males.
 Science anxiety proved to be also related to general anxiety and to field of study.
-The Danish group as a whole registered somewhat lower in science anxiety than the American group and in particular, Danish fermales registered lower than American males.
-It seems that different educational systems, including more and earlier instruction to science in Danish schools provided th explanations.
+The Danish group as a whole registered somewhat lower in science anxiety than the American group and in particular, Danish females registered lower than American males.
+It seems that different educational systems, including more and earlier instruction in science in Danish schools provided the explanations.

 “Does Physics Teaching Affect Gender-based Science Anxiety?”
 M. K. Udo, G. P. Ramsey, S. Reynolds-Alpert, and J. V. Mallow, Journal of Science Education and Technology 10,  237-247 (2001).
 [URL](https://www.per-central.org/items/detail.cfm?ID=2986#:~:text=In%20general%2C%20males%20start%20and,exposure%20to%20a%20physics%20course).